 - Preheat the oven to 350 F / 180 C.

-- Stir in the ½ cup / 80g of chocolate chips / chunks and then spread out in a lined muffin pan.
+- Stir in the ½ cup / 80g of chocolate chips and then spread out in a lined muffin pan.

-- Bake in the oven for 16-20 mins until a knife comes out clean when poked in.
+- Bake in the oven for 16-20 mins until a knife comes out clean.

-- Then spread on top of the muffins.
+- Spread frosting on top of the black bean muffins.
 Garnish with some chocolate shavings.

-- They are delicious warm and gooey but still taste amazing cold and will last a few days in the fridge.
+- They are delicious while warm and gooey but still taste amazing cold and these healthy chocolate muffins will last a few days in the fridge.